CristianPerez06/a-calendar/README.md

 # a-calendar

-A calendar built from scratch.
+A ReactJS calendar built from scratch.

+**_This application was developed as part of a code challenge with a specific timeline, which means there are areas that can be further enhanced and improved._**

 ## Tech stack